LaRoomy/RS232_Websocket_Adapter/README.md

 - Stopbits: 1
 - Handshake: None

 To set up the SSID (network name): type in "ssid", to set up the password for the network: type in "password" and follow the prompt respectively.
 Typing in "?" shows instructions to use.
+To check if the connection works, put to config switch in the off position and press reset.
+While trying to connect the red led blicks.
+If the device is connected to the network the blue led is on.

+### How get it ready to use

+In most modern scenarios the handshake is ignored, known as RS232 3-wire interface, but machines running EPL2 needs specific levels on specific hardware handshake pins on transmission and some pins must be set to GND.